Moments in History

 Lime Rock Lighthouse Keeper Ida Lewis became the first woman to be awarded a Gold Lifesaving Medal.

-Twin sisters Genevieve and Lucille Baker of the Naval Coastal Defense Reserve became the first uniformed women to serve in the Coast Guard.
+Twin sisters Genevieve and Lucille Baker of the Naval Coastal Defense Reserve, becoming two of the first uniformed women to serve in the Coast Guard.

 The Coast Guard hired its first civilian women to serve in secretarial and clerical positions.

 The Women's Reserve of the U. S. Coast Guard Reserve program (officially nicknamed the "SPARs"), was first established in 1942.
 LCDR Dorothy Stratton transferred from the Navy WAVES to serve as the director of the SPARs.
 A total of 978 women officers and 11,868 enlisted women served in the SPARs during World War II.
 The program was demobilized in 1947 but was reinstituted on a much smaller scale beginning in 1949.

 YN3 Dorothy Tuttle became the first SPAR enlistee when she enlisted in the Coast Guard Women's Reserve on 7 December 1942.